awohns/ldgm_paper/README.md

 ### Inferring LDGMs and LDGM precision matrices

-`make_ldgm.py` contains code to create LDGMs from the inferred tree sequence
+`make_ldgm.py` contains code to create LDGMs from the inferred tree sequences.

 ### Running validation analyses in MATLAB

-...

-### Plotting figures

-...
+Refer to the code in the `MATLAB` directory to run analyses (save for the analysis shown in Figure 3d) and make all plots in the paper.